AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 Janie watched in wonderment as Claus worked swiftly, all the while instructing her in joyous tone.
 “You see, Janie, here in Elf-Land we never developed a State, which is both good and bad.”

 “Gosh, you mean you live in anarchy, Mr. Claus?”
 Then it became clear to her.
-“Mr.… <i>Anarcho Claus</i>!”
+“Mr.… _Anarcho Claus_!”

 “You’re catching on, kid.
 Yeah, that’s the good part, although nobody here here seems to know it.
-After all,” he said with a wink, “if people don’t know what <i>government</i> is, how can they come up with the notion of <i>anarchy</i>?”
+After all,” he said with a wink, “if people don’t know what _government_ is, how can they come up with the notion of _anarchy_?”

 Janie nodded, agreeing to the logic of this observation.